 Like many buildings and structures from the 1930s, its chief architect, Gordon B. Kaufmann, designed it in Art Deco style.
 Norwegian-born sculptor Oskar J.W.
 Hansen designed the famous sculpture of two bronze, winged figures.
 Beneath them he placed a map depicting the exact position of the stars in the Northern Hemisphere the day President Franklin D. Roosevelt dedicated the dam.

 On my way to Las Vegas, I arrived at the dam before the visitor center opened, and on the way back I got there just after it closed, so I never had a chance to take a proper tour.
 The visitor center is open from 9am to 5pm.
 There are some free parking lots, but it’s quite a hike across the dam to reach the visitor center.
 It costs $10 to use the nearby parking garage.
 The view is breathtaking, if not a little a too high for my tastes, and this national monument is not to be missed.

-Posted on August 16, 2017, in Travel and tagged Arizona, Art Deco, Black Canyon, Boulder City, Boulder Dam, Colorado River, Gordon Kaufmann, Great Depression, Herbert Hoover, Hoover Dam, Hoover Dam Bypass, hydroelectric power, Lake Mead, Nevada, Pat Tillman Memorial Bridge, U.S. Bureau of Reclamation.
+Posted on August 16, 2017, in Travel and tagged Arizona, Art Deco, Black Canyon, Boulder City, Boulder Dam, Colorado River, Great Depression, Hoover Dam, Hoover Dam Bypass, hydroelectric power, Lake Mead, Nevada, Pat Tillman Memorial Bridge, U.S. Bureau of Reclamation.
 Bookmark the permalink.
 Leave a comment.